arpitnath/cogs_of_life_project/README.md

 - Admin Dashboard
 - Complete process of booking a session to providing personal notes to the respective counsellor and also scheduling date and time

-There are also some inconsiderable features in the app like
+There are also some insignificant features in the app like
 >  - after scheduling a session and confirmed from the admin side, the join button will be disable till scheduled time.
 > Different dashboards for users and admins